Remingusu/Minecraft-server-restarter/README.md

   5. Open 'config_file.py'.
 Modify {text_line} by the line recovered previously and launch it.

   6. In 'auto-run.py' change {number} to the number previously displayed.

+Your file is ready.
+All you have to do is launch it !